 connection definition for each device that will wirelessly connect

-for broadcast SSIDs, enable SSID broadcasting on the router,
+SSIDs, enable SSID broadcasting on the router, configure the laptop

 Router Password --

 Assign a tough password to the router to block unauthorized users.

 Good passwords are long and contain intermixed letters, digits, and

 special characters.
 The router's HELP panel will tell you its

 password rules.
 You can enter any password into the free online Password